 A quick and delicious weeknight meal, this Mexican Taco Lasagna is packed full of flavor, cheese, and is a fun twist on a traditional lasagna.

 I love lasagna.
-And I also love Mexican food.
-So that only logical thing to do is combine them, right?
+And I also love Mexican food, especially the Taco Bell Mexican pizza.
+So the only logical thing to do is combine them, right?

 It’s so easy to throw together, and it can easily be a made ahead of time and stored in the freezer.
 Just prepare as I describe below (besides cooking it), cover with tin foil, and place in the freezer until you’re ready to make it.
 Then, just put it in the refrigerator the morning before you want to make it, and bake that night.
 Easy Peasy!